 - mini stroke (also known as a TIA or transient ischaemic attack)

-- migraine, accompanied by visual symptoms, speech disability, or weakness or numbness in any part of your body
+- migraine, where you have also had problems with seeing, speaking or had weakness or numbness in any part of your body

-- severe liver disease (and your liver function values have not returned to normal).
-Symptoms of a liver disease include, yellowing of the skin and/or itching of the whole body.
+- severe liver disease and your liver function values have not returned to normal

 - breast disease for which a cause has not been identified.

-If any of these conditions appear for the first time while using Primolut N, stop taking it at once and consult your doctor.
+If any of these conditions appear for the first time while taking Primolut N, stop taking it at once and tell your doctor.

 If you are not sure whether you should start taking this medicine, talk to your doctor.